ThatXliner/interprog/README.md

 ## Installation

-This project was originally written in Python, now with a Rust port.
+This project was originally written in Python, now with a Rust implementation.
 See the corresponding directories in this monorepo for installation instructions.

 - [Python](./src/python)
 - [Rust](./src/rust)

 ## License

-Copyright © 2022, Bryan Hu
+Copyright © 2023, Bryan Hu

+- The Rust implementation is dual licensed under the [MIT](https://opensource.org/license/mit/) and [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0), because that's mostly everybody in that ecosystem.
+- The Python implementation is licensed under the [MIT](https://opensource.org/license/mit/).
-This project is licensed under the [MIT](https://github.com/ThatXliner/interprog/blob/main/LICENSE.txt).
+- This whole standard/protocol is licensed under the [MIT](https://opensource.org/license/mit/).